Geoff Swaim

-Geoff Swaim (born September 16, 1993) is an American football tight end for the Tennessee Titans of the National Football League (NFL).
-He played college football at Texas and was drafted in the seventh round of the 2015 NFL Draft by the Dallas Cowboys.
-Swaim has also played for the Jacksonville Jaguars.
+Geoff Swaim (born September 16, 1993) is an American professional football tight end.
+He played college football for the Texas Longhorns and was selected in the seventh round of the 2015 NFL draft by the Dallas Cowboys.
+Swaim has also played for the Jacksonville Jaguars, Tennessee Titans, Arizona Cardinals, and Cleveland Browns.

-Early years
+Early life

 Swaim attended Pleasant Valley High School, where he played high school football.
-He played linebacker and received All-section and All-league honors as a senior, after registering 124 tackles (65 solo), 6 sacks, one interception, one fumble recovery and 2 blocked extra points.
+Swaim played linebacker and received All-section and All-league honors as a senior, after registering 124 tackles (65 solo), six sacks, an interception, a fumble recovery, and two blocked extra points.
 He also participated in basketball.

 College career

-Swaim enrolled Butte College where he was converted to tight end and was a two-year starter, helping the team win back-to-back bowls and the 2012 Nor Cal Conference Championship.
+Swaim enrolled at Butte College where he was converted to tight end and was a two-year starter, helping the team win back-to-back bowls and the 2012 Nor Cal Conference Championship.

 After his sophomore season, Swaim transferred to the University of Texas where he was a two-year starter, being used mostly as a blocking tight end and on special teams.
-Swaim finished with 22 starts out of 26 games, 13 receptions for 84 yards and one touchdown.
+Swaim finished with 22 starts out of 26 games, recording 13 receptions for 84 yards and a touchdown.